openlab-at-city-tech/openlab/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.5.2 (2022/12/26) =
+* Add: Support for Global Gallery, Lana Downloads Manager, Powerpress, Connections Business Directory, Wonderful Plugin 3D Carousel.
+* Update: Better support for Avada (Fusion Builder).
+* Update: Live content is not restricted to Posts and Pages anymore (it can be used for any custom post type).

+= 6.5.1 (2022/12/09) =
+* Update: Better support for WPBakery and Elementor.
+* Note: Please try my new [Database Cleaner](https://wordpress.org/plugins/database-cleaner/)!
+You'll love it!

 = 6.5.0 (2022/11/12) =
 * Add: In the Edit Media page, you can now see the post/page where your media are used.
 * Fix: Avoid a few errors in some specific cases.

 = 6.4.9 (2022/10/24) =
 * Fix: Improved (and fixed) the accuracy of the explanation displayed before the scan.
-* Note: Please try my new [Database Cleaner](https://wordpress.org/plugins/database-cleaner/)!
-You'll love it!

 = 6.4.7 (2022/10/10) =
 * Add: Fixed a potential issue while scanning the widgets.